preciofishbone/OmniaDocs/document-management/administrator/settings/index.rst

 Approvers Group
 ***************
-Select if an approvers permission group will be used for approval, in this tenant, select location, and then type the name of the permission group.
+If this option is selected a specific permission group will be created for approvers in every Team Site with a Controlled Documents library.
+Note that this should normally be selected.
+Not using permission groups is for specialized implementation only.
+Also note that you can still set what type of approval to use for each Document Type.

 .. image:: approvers-controlled.png